The “Create A New Origami Component” tutorial is split into eight parts and is intended to be followed sequentially from start to finish:

 git init git add --all git commit -m 'my o-example component'

-The second step of publishing our component to the Origami Registry is to commit our work and push to a new Github repository under the Financial-Times organisation (or other supported Github organisation).
+The second step of publishing our component to the Origami Registry is to commit our work and push to a new Github repository under the Financial-Times organisation.
 There is a new Github repository tutorial which might be helpful if you have never created a Github repository before.
 Note Origami repositories are usually public and open-source unless there is a reason not to be (for example o-fonts-assets is private due to our font license).

 You may then push this to your remote github.com repository, under the